 Some students will need lots of repetition, others not so much.

-I have many students who will only read a book once and getting them to reread it is a chore.
-Repetition is problematic because some students struggle to see the point of rereading.
+I have many students who only want to read a book once, and the push to reread leads to disengagement because they see reading as a chore.
+Games and short sentence activities can be used to motivate students to reread, and this funnels through to books once they get the hang of it.
 We have to think in terms of learn it and use it to help fluency thrive, not learn it and park it as is the case if we move on too fast and if the pace of the curriculum doesn’t fit in the time for retrieval practice.
-Games and sound-spelling sentence activities are what we use to motivate students to reread, and this funnels through to books once they get the hang of it.

 Why play reading games?